What is the Safe and Sound Protocol — and how can it support your nervous system?

 Here’s how it unfolds:

-The SSP music is designed to highlight the frequencies of human speech — encouraging your system to tune into safety and connection, rather than threat.
-It’s subtle, but powerful — almost like giving your nervous system a new language for calm and connection.
+The SSP music is designed to highlight the frequencies of human speech — encouraging your system to tune into safety and connection.
+It’s subtle, but powerful — almost like giving your nervous system a “distilled portion of safety and trust in audio form”, as Stephen Porges, creator of the SSP and founder of Polyvagal Theory once said.

 You’ll begin with a personal assessment and receive a tailored listening plan, carefully adjusted to your needs.
 Some people may start with just a few seconds of listening at a time; others might ease into longer sessions.
 There’s no rush — we always follow what your system can safely receive.